Xraydylan/PrUn_Tooltips_KAWA/README.md

-# PrUn Price Tooltips KAWA
+# PrUn Price Tooltips KAWA - Only KAWA
 Price tooltips for materials for Prosperous Universe.
 Based on amazing work from https://github.com/timthedevguy/PrUnTools_Public/, reworked and redesigned.

 Tooltips activate on mouse hover in inventories and MAT buffers.

-Additionally shows KAWA Inc. prices.
+Only shows KAWA Inc. prices.
 (Last updated 2023-Feb-19)

 ![Tooltip](tooltip.png)